MarcusCemes/image-processing-pipeline/README.md

 This is the EASIEST solution I found, offering cache-busting responsive WebP goodness, with lanczos3 downscaling, and NO server-processing!
 And it's free!

 Oh...
 Did I mention it's INTELLIGENT?
 Never upscale!
 Never fetch duplicate images!
-The browser will fetch the BEST image from a manifest file (containing all the available sizes) that is generated with this tool.
+The browser will fetch the BEST image from a manifest file (containing all the available files) genered during the build process with RIB.

+### How it works

+Responsive Image Builder traverses a folder full of images, and converts them one-by-one using a distributed cluster network.
+Each image is resized to fit into each configured preset (without upscaling or duplicates! only unique pictures are exported), before being saved in its original codec and as a WebP image.
+For example, a high-resolution 4K image may be resized into 4 different sizes (including a thumbnail), while a small JPEG is only resized into a thumbnail and a small image.
+Each export is then saved to the manifest.json, so your web app knows exactly which sizes are available for that particular image.

+#### Performance

+Responsive Image Builder is focussed on speed.
+Image tasks are distributed amongst a cluster network to maximize the system's resources, a dynamic programming design leverages memory to store RAW image data to accelerate the resizing and conversion process.
+All image operations are done using the high-performance SHARP library that runs on C++.
+On an 8 core system, a thousand high-fidelity 4K PNG images (~10GB) are processed in roughly a minute.

 ## Getting Started